等持院について

 霊光殿

-The central image enshrined in the Reikoden (Hall of Sacred Light) is Riun Jizo Bosatsu (Good Fortune Jizo Bodhisattva).
-This was Ashikaga Takauji's favorite object of devotion, and is said to have been carved by the great Buddhist saint Kobo Daishi (774-835).
-The hall also displays images of the Indian monk Bodhidharma, the transmitter of Zen from India to China; Muso Soseki, founder of Toujiin; the fifteen shoguns of the Ashikaga clan, excepting the 5th shogun Yoshikazu and the 14th shogun Yoshihide; and Tokugawa Ieyasu, founder of the Tokugawa shogunate.
-Ieyasu's statue is said to date from his 42nd year, when he underwent a purification ritual at the great Shinto shrine Iwashimizu Hachimangu, located just south of Kyoto.
-Originally kept at the shrine, the image was relocated to Toujiin during the suppression of Buddhism that followed the Meiji Restoration.
+The central image enshrined in the Reikōden is Riun Jizō Bosatsu (Good Fortune Jizō Bodhisattva), which is said to have been Ashikaga Takauji’s favorite object of devotion.
+The hall also displays images of the Indian monk Bodhidharma, the transmitter of Zen from India to China; Musō Soseki, founder of Tōji-in; the Ashikaga shoguns (excepting the fourth shogun Yoshikazu and the fourteenth shogun Yoshihide); and Tokugawa Ieyasu, founder of the Tokugawa shogunate.
+Ieyasu’s statue is said to date from his forty-second year, when he underwent a purification ritual at the great Shinto shrine Iwashimizu Hachimangu, located just south of Kyoto.
+Originally kept at the shrine, the image was relocated to Tōji-in after the suppression of Buddhism that followed the Meiji Restoration.
+This image, along with the image of Riun Jizō, attracts the devotion of those seeking good fortune.

 心字池